sjoana/CucumberSeleniumDemo/README.md

 ## Running the tests

-To run the test suite, download the project as a zip file.
+To run the test suite, download the project as a zip file [https://github.com/sjoana/CucumberSeleniumDemo/archive/master.zip].
 Follow this steps:

 1. Extract the zip file to a folder;